SINGROUP/SOAPLite/README.md

 ```
 make
 ```
-in the terminal if you have  the gcc compiler.
+in the terminal after you cloned SOAPLite from github if you have  the gcc compiler.

 ### Prerequisites